Vierbeuter/wp-plugin-core/README.md

 ## What's this?

 The **WP Plugin Core** library provides base classes for developing WordPress plugins.
-It enables you to easily build your stuff in a object-oriented way.
+It enables you to easily build your stuff in an object-oriented way.

 ## Can I use it?